sailorjs/sailorjs/README.md

 - Packet the common logic of your applications in modules (like μservices) and load as npm package.
 - Improve Multilanguage experience, clean error message and in definitely ready for use in your frontend.
-- JSONWebtoken for authentication instead of Cookies (for HTTP and WebSockets).
 - Support server reload, clustering and deploy by [PM2](https://github.com/Unitech/PM2).

 Use specially **Sailor** if you want to: